remotes::install_github('sagesteppe/safeHavens')

 function produces both the product and writes out ancillary data

-This approach was chosen as this function is only writing out four
+simultaneously.
+This approach was chosen as this function is only

 2) and the groups as raster data

-3) the k-nearest neighbors (knn) model used to generate these
+3) The k-nearest neighbours (kNN) model was used to generate these

-4) the confusion matrix associated with testing the knn model
+clusters 4) 1.
+The confusion matrix associated with testing the kNN

 rr <- RescaleRasters( # you may have already done this!